Introduction:

 By default, Terraform stores state locally in a file named terraform.tfstate

 .
-Local state storage is not ideal in collaborative environments because:
+Local state storage is problematic in collaborative environments due to several reasons:

-- It prevents multiple team members from safely working on shared infrastructure.
+- Inability for multiple team members to safely work on shared infrastructure.

-- It lacks enterprise‑level access control, audit trails, and locking mechanisms.
+- Lack of enterprise-level access control, audit trails, and locking mechanisms.

-To solve these concerns, you must migrate the Terraform state to a remote backend such as Azure Storage or Amazon S3.
+To address these concerns, teams should migrate the Terraform state to a remote backend such as Azure Storage or Amazon S3.

 Solutions:

-Terraform provides a built‑in mechanism to migrate state between backends using: terraform init -migrate-state
+Terraform offers a built-in mechanism to migrate state between backends using the -migrate-state

-This command validates backend configuration, transfers the state file, and ensures Terraform operations continue seamlessly.
+command.
+This command validates the new backend configuration, transfers the state file, and ensures Terraform operations continue seamlessly.

-backend block with the new backend configuration. - Create the required storage resources in the destination backend (e.g., Azure container, AWS S3 bucket).
+or relevant configuration file to define the new remote backend. - Create Storage Resources: Ensure the necessary storage resources exist in the target backend (such as an Azure container or AWS S3 bucket).

 terraform init -migrate-state

-- Create an Azure Storage Account and container for state storage.
+- Create an Azure Storage Account and container for state storage, and assign proper access controls.

 -